MicrosoftDocs/Dynamics-365-Operations.fi-fi/articles/financials/includes/retail-name.md

 > [!NOTE]
-> Tämä aihe koskee sekä Dynamics 365 for Finance and Operations Enterprise Edition- että Dynamics 365 for Retail -sovelluksia.
+> Tämä aihe koskee sekä Dynamics 365 for Finance and Operationsia että Dynamics 365 for Retailia.